 January is a clean slate and this has a positive effect on us.
 But, the effect of that fresh slate usually wears off within a few days for some or a few weeks for others.

-It’s pretty much a meme at this point that nobody is going to follow through with their new year’s resolution; despite this fact, millions of people around the globe fantasize about changing their lives comes January 1st.
+It’s pretty much a meme at this point that nobody is going to follow through with their new year’s resolution.
+Despite this fact, millions of people around the globe fantasize about changing their lives come January 1st.

 Being a trader, if you actually want this New Year to be the one where you make considerable changes to your life and become the top trader you want to become, then you have to take it seriously.